 Easy Bedroom Updates

 Why is it that we never take our own advice?
-As a designer and artist I create beautiful spaces for others so why wouldn’t I create a bedroom retreat for myself?
+As a designer and artist I create beautiful spaces for others so why wouldn’t I create a master bedroom retreat for myself?
 It’s no secret I love to sleep.
 On any given night I need my minimum of nine hours of sleep.
 Yes, you read that right.
 I spend the most amount of time in our bedroom then any other room in our home.
 This year I vowed to make our master bedroom more cohesive, bright and reminiscent of a cozy bed and breakfast.
 It was now my turn for a few luxuries.
 Here’s 5 ways that I created our new serene master bedroom suite of our own.

 1.Paint It Perfect